withastro/docs/src/pages/en/guides/styling.md

 ```

 ### Link Tags
-Style sheets loaded via [link tags](#load-a-static-stylesheet-via-link-tags) in the head are evaluated before any other styles in an Astro component, in the order in which they appear.
-Therefore, these styles will always have lower precedence than imported stylesheets and scoped styles:
+Style sheets loaded via [link tags](#load-a-static-stylesheet-via-link-tags), before any other styles in an Astro component.
+Therefore, these styles will have lower precedence than imported stylesheets and scoped styles:

 ```astro title="index.astro"
 ---